 SBA Financing is often available for the purchase of a small-midsize business and the real estate associated with it.
-SBA financing (U.S. Small Business Administration), is generally the least expensive and often the only financing available for the acquisition of a small to midsize business.
+SBA financing (U.S. Small Business Administration), is generally the least expensive and often the only financing available for the acquisition of a small to midsize business in Orange County and other areas.
 The SBA itself does not provide business financing (loans) and acts as the guarantor to approved SBA lenders (banks).
 The SBA will guarantee up to 90% financing for qualifying businesses and buyers.

 Some common misconceptions about SBA financing are that is it nearly impossible to obtain and it takes months.
-In fact, Pacific Business Sales uses SBA financing for 90% of our transactions, and we often close SBA financed transactions within 60 to 90 days from offer acceptance.
+In fact, Pacific Business Sales in Orange County uses SBA financing for 90% of our transactions, and we often close SBA financed transactions within 60 to 90 days from offer acceptance.

 SBA Financing Terms